itsTheFae/MusicBot/_docs/installing/openbsd.md

 <img class="os-icon" style="width: 5.8em;" src="{{ site.baseurl }}/images/openbsd.svg"/>
 MusicBot can run on OpenBSD systems as well.
 Note that the X11 sets must be installed, due to the `ffmpeg` dependency.

+> Note: These steps are out of date, and must be changed for modern versions of OpenBSD.
+Please consider sharing up-to-date install steps.

 ## OpenBSD 6.6

 ~~~bash